DylanWaken/DL_Memory_Palace/Generative Models/Prerequisite Knowledge/Statistical Mechanics/Temperature.md

 ----
 #StatisticalMechanics

 Statistical mechanics defines temperature based on a system's fundamental degrees of freedom.
+Reciprocal temperature corresponds to the relative change in the number of microscopic states of a system with change in internal energy.

 Here we define temperature $T$ as:
 $$\frac{1}{k_BT} = \frac{d\log \Omega}{dE}$$
 - $k_B$ is the Boltzmann constant.
+- $\Omega$ is the total amount of microstates

 ## Proof: